Linear and superlinear spread for continuous-time frog model: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Christian Remling for the construction used in the proof of Lemma \ref{tawdry} and Martin Zerner for bringing to our attention the works \cite{Lamp70} and \cite{Kel06} and thus helping to place Section \ref{sec TADBP percolation} in the context of existing research.
+We would also like to thank the anonymous referee whose comments helped to improve the paper.